cdsittampalam/documentation/docs/Security & Cryptography.md

 BLS uses elliptic curve cryptography combined with bi-linear mapping to calculate public keys, private keys, and signatures.
 Bi-linear mapping features algebra.
 Through its mathematics, BLS allows the creation of shorter signatures for more efficient signing.

 :::info
-Cryptography in Qredo is built from the Apache Milagro project.
-More information is also available from Qredo's Yellow Paper.
+Cryptography in Qredo is built from the [Apache Milagro project]: https://milagro.apache.org/users.html.
+More information is also available from Qredo's Yellow Paper on the main Qredo website.
 :::